Aaaaaaeon/Flower-Paseli-Tracker/README.md

 *   Light Start
 *   Transaction count
 *   Total ratio

+> **Small note** The script does not count transactions made with free paseli mode enabled
 ## ⚙️ Configuration

 You can customize the script by editing the variables at the top of the code before pasting: